KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 Is enterprise support available for Kylo?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yes, `Think Big (a Teradata company) <https://www.thinkbiganalytics.com>`_ offers support subscription at the standard and enterprise level.
+Yes, |Think_Big_Link| (a Teradata company) offers support subscription at the standard and enterprise level.
 Please visit the Think Big Analytics
 `website <https://www.thinkbiganalytics.com>`_ for more information.

 Are professional services and consulting available for Kylo?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-`Think Big (a Teradata company) <https://www.thinkbiganalytics.com>`_ provides global consulting services with expertise implementing Kylo-based solutions.
-It is certainly possible to install and learn Kylo using internal resources.
+|Think_Big_Link| (a Teradata company) provides global consulting services with expertise implementing Kylo-based solutions.
+It is certainly possible to install and
+learn Kylo using internal resources.
 Think Big's Data Lake Foundation offering provides a quick start to installing and delivering on your first set of data lake use cases.
 Think Big's service includes hands-on training that ensures your business is prepared to assume operations.

 Is enterprise training available for Kylo?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Yes, `Think Big (a Teradata company) <https://www.thinkbiganalytics.com>`_ offers `Academy <https://www.thinkbiganalytics.com/apache-nifi-kylo-introduction/>`_ training on Kylo, Hadoop, and Spark.
+Yes, |Think_Big_Link| (a Teradata company) offers `Academy <https://www.thinkbiganalytics.com/apache-nifi-kylo-introduction/>`_ training on Kylo, Hadoop, and Spark.

 Are commercial managed services available for Kylo?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Yes, `Think Big (a Teradata company) <https://www.thinkbiganalytics.com>`_ can provide managed operations for your Hadoop cluster including Kylo whether it is hosted on-premise or in the cloud.
+Yes, |Think_Big_Link| (a Teradata company) can provide managed operations for your Hadoop cluster including Kylo whether it is hosted on-premise or in the cloud.
 The managed services team are trained specifically on Kylo and operations experience on major Hadoop distributions.